ngs-docs/2021-GGG298/Week4-snakemake-for-workflows/README.md

 * you can specify a subset of outputs, e.g. just the .html file, and snakemake will run the rule even if it only needs one of the files.
 * it goes all red if it fails! (try breaking one command :)
 * it's all case sensitive
-* tabs and spacing matters... that's why we're using `nano -ET4` to edit!
+* tabs and spacing matter...
 * you can make lists for multiple input or output files by separating filenames with a comma

 ### Some features of workflows